sero-cash/go-sero/README.md

 *Note: You could also use a full fledged sero node as a bootnode, but it's the less recommended way.*

+*Note: there is bootnodes already available in sero alpha network and sero main network, setup developer's own bootnode is supposed to be used for dev network.*

 #### Starting up your member nodes

 With the bootnode operational and externally reachable (you can try `telnet <ip> <port>` to ensure